casdoor/casdoor-website/docs/integration/java/spring-security/spring-security-filter.md

 Open your favorite browser and visit: **http://`CASDOOR_HOSTNAME`/.well-known/openid-configuration**, you will see the OIDC configure of Casdoor.

 ## Step3.
 Configure Spring Security
-You can customize the settings of spring security filter to process tokens:
+You can customize the settings of spring security filters to process tokens:

 :::caution